HOW TO NAVIGATE THIS PROJECT WEBSITE

 PAVILION, ACCESS PLATFORM, AND TRAIL

-The Nature Conservancy (TNC) recently acquired a permit from the US Army Corps of Engineers to construct an ADA access and fishing platform located adjacent to the east jetty of the Lightning Point Restoration Project.
-In addition to the platform, TNC is also working with the contractor to construct a windstorm compliant pavilion on the bluff to provide an enjoyable venue for sightseeing across the Lightning Point restoration project.
+The Nature Conservancy (TNC) completed the construction of an ADA access and fishing platform located adjacent to the east jetty of the Lightning Point Restoration Project.
+In addition to the platform, TNC constructed a windstorm compliant pavilion on the bluff to provide an enjoyable venue for sightseeing across the Lightning Point restoration project.

 Grant funded by Alabama Power, GOMESA, and NFWF GEBF